 Event though we had different experiences (Marley was very happy with her short day visit) we all walked away with a huge amount of knowledge about these amazing animals and the hard lives they led until the day they came here.

-I feel that our money was well spend in both situations and I am glad that Willow and I stayed the night as we got such a brilliant small group experience the next day.
+I feel that our money was well spent in both situations and I am glad that Willow and I stayed the night as we got such a brilliant small group experience the next day.
 We were comfortable, well-fed and we loved our overnight stay at Elephant Nature Park.

 Where to stay in Chiang Mai